verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] I'm surprised you feel confident asking such a personal question
 - [ ] Yuck someone's yum
 - [ ] I'm open if there's a constraint I'm missing
+- [ ] Either the fear goes away or the opportunity does